nekrut/lab_site/content/post/multiallelic_snps.md

  - `vcftools` is perhaps the easiest way to do this because it does not require *a priori* knowledge of all the fields in the VCF file - it just parses them all.
 However, in some instances `vcfbreakmulti` was hanging on certain files that contain variants with large number of alternative alleles (low complexity regions).
 This is intermittent: sometimes it hangs and sometimes it does not (I wasn't able to pinpoint the exact cause).
 It is really straightforward to pipe from one `vcflib` utility to another.
  - `gatk`'s `VariantsToTable` is one command that does both things - splits multiallelic sites and converts to tab-delimited format.
 The challenge is forming the correct command line with all VCF flags to extract.
 Piping is a little weird with `gatk` as you need to explicitly state `-O /dev/stdout`.
- - `bcftools` requites the use of two utilities and also forces the user to construct the list of fields and formatting options.
+ - `bcftools` requires the use of two utilities and also forces the user to construct the list of fields and formatting options.
 Just like in the case of `vcflib` piping is easy.

 ### Project health